 Most people get their wisdom teeth between the ages of 17 and 25.
-These teeth, which are also called the third molars, were originally necessary to cope with our ancestor’s diet as it included much coarser and rougher food requiring more chewing power.
-Today’s modern diets mean there isn’t such a need for wisdom teeth, and our jaws are gradually evolving to become smaller, leaving less space for wisdom teeth to fully erupt.
+These teeth are called the third molars and were needed when are ancestral diets required more chewing power.
+Today’s foods generally do not require the need for wisdom teeth.,Our jaws are gradually evolving to become smaller, leaving less space for wisdom teeth.

-A common problem is to have an impacted wisdom tooth, and it’s important to have this extracted due to the risk of localized disease, even if you don’t yet have any unpleasant symptoms such as pain or infection.
-If you visit your dentist regularly then it’s likely they’ll be keeping an eye on your wisdom teeth, and will be making sure they don’t present any problems, but sometimes early signs can go unnoticed.
+The common problem is to have an impacted wisdom tooth, and it’s essential to have this extracted due to the risk of localized disease, even if you don’t yet have any unpleasant symptoms such as pain or infection.
+Your dentist will be watching your wisdom teeth, making sure they don’t present any problems.
+But sometimes early signs can go unnoticed.

-A typical example is the development of cysts which can occasionally occur as a side-effect of having impacted teeth.
-These are small spaces within the jawbone which become filled with fluid, and they can develop in both the upper and lower jaw.
-If the cyst becomes infected then a patient is likely to experience swelling and pain.
-The problem is these cysts can grow and cause significant destruction to the jawbone as well as to the surrounding teeth while the patient feels relatively few symptoms.
+A typical example is the development of cysts, which can occasionally occur as a side-effect of having impacted teeth.
+These are small spaces within the jawbone which become filled with fluid.
+Both the upper and lower jaw can be affected.
+If the cyst becomes infected, then a patient is likely to experience swelling and pain.
+These cysts can grow and cause significant destruction to the jawbone and surrounding teeth.
+The patient often feels relatively few symptoms.

-As the cyst grows it can push the impacted tooth deeper into the jawbone.
-This can mean a previously straightforward surgical procedure to extract the tooth becomes much more complex and invasive, and of course considerably more expensive.
-If the cyst has caused significant damage to the jawbone then it may be necessary to have a bone graft.
+As the cyst grows, it can push the impacted tooth deeper into the jawbone.
+When this occurs, the extraction is a much more complex and invasive and expensive procedure.
+If the cyst has caused significant damage to the jawbone, then it may be necessary to have a bone graft.
 Luckily cysts are less common than infections, but their potential for destruction is far more substantial.